RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/03-links.en.md

 ## Other IDE's

-There are a host of different Integrated Development Environments (IDEs) available
+There are a host of different Integrated Development Environments (IDEs) available and most have support for Git included.

 ### Emacs